Economic Sustainability

 2. Conscious economic decision making – By giving priority to environmentally conscious economic development.

-3. Prefer eco friendly products and services – like in finance and investments, where ESG metrics (Environmental, social, and governance) are becoming more and more important, businesses should give preference to green products and services.
+3. Prefer eco friendly products and services – like in finance and investments, where ESG metrics are becoming more and more important, businesses should give preference to green products and services.
 ESG and sustainability go hand in hand but are not the same thing.

 Economic sustainability examples in business

 Industry 4.0 technologies are the latest in automation and data collection and analysis.
-They can help companies increase efficiency, achieve economic sustainability, and improve overall business performance.
+They can help companies increase efficiency, achieve economic viability, and improve overall business performance.

 With industry 4.0 digital transformation technologies, companies can increase efficiency and sustainability.
 These fourth industrial revolution technologies offer many benefits and are designed to help reduce waste and improve profitability by using data collected during production processes.